-Whenever the money in the Debt Service Fund and money available in the Loan Credit Reserve Fund are insufficient to pay the principal of and interest on the Bonds, the Trustee shall transfer amounts from the Subsidy Fund to the Debt Service Fund to the extent necessary to cure the deficiency.
+Whenever the money in the Debt Service Fund and money available in the Loan Credit Reserve Fund are insufficient to pay the principal of, and interest on, the Bonds, the Trustee shall transfer amounts from the Subsidy Fund to the Debt Service Fund to the extent necessary to cure the deficiency.

-The General Resolution permits the issuance of a Series of Bonds only if, upon such issuance, an Authorized Officer certifies to the Trustee that upon delivery of such Bonds there will be in the Subsidy Fund an amount at least equal to the Subsidy Fund Requirement.
+The General Resolution permits the issuance of a Series of Bonds only if an Authorized Officer certifies to the Trustee that, upon delivery of such Bonds, there will be in the Subsidy Fund an amount at least equal to the Subsidy Fund Requirement.
 In addition, except in the case of a default in payment of the Bonds, the General Resolution permits disbursements from the Loan Fund only upon receipt of a certificate from an Authorized Officer stating that, after taking into account the disbursement, there is on deposit in the Subsidy Fund an amount at least equal to the Subsidy Fund Requirement.

-As of December 1, 2010, the outstanding and amortized balance of State general obligations issued and on deposit in the Subsidy Fund was \$180 million.
+As of December 1, 2014, the outstanding balance of State general obligations issued and on deposit in the Subsidy Fund was \$161 million.
+As of that date, future principal and interest payments due the Subsidy Fund from these State general obligations, and other cash on deposit in the Subsidy Fund totaled \$238 million.